Nonparametric estimation of the job-size distribution for an M/G/1 queue with Poisson sampling: Main results

 \begin{remark} The bounds in Theorems~\ref{thm:gamma_s_rate} and~\ref{thm:rate} are not a function of the sampling rate $\xi$.
-Considering $\xi\to 0$ implies that the same convergence rates hold for an iid sample of stationary workload (or waiting time) observations.
+Considering $\xi\to 0$ implies that the same convergence rates hold for an iid sample of stationary workload observations.
 Note that in this case the charechteristic exponent estimator given in \eqref{eq:phi_z_estimator} is

 which is simply the solution of equating the empirical workload CF with the empirical GPK formula \eqref{eq:GPK_V}. \end{remark}